lubobik/Konf_B20_Bobik_Steirer/src/site/markdown/test_coverage_info.md

 | DrinkUtils             |             100%              |       100%        |
 | ~ValidationException~  |             100%              |       100%        |
 | ~Main~                 |             100%              |       100%        |
-More detailed infos can we found at the [Jacoco Report](jacoco/index.html)
+More detailed infos can be found at the [Jacoco report](jacoco/index.html) site.

 #### Concrete statement
 In order to achieve 100% test coverage on all classes, which are shown above,